 Be careful not to over-rehearse your sides as you might be directed in a new way, and the panel will be looking for how flexible you are, and how well you respond to direction.
 Likewise, don’t become set on your interpretation of a character as you might be asked to take them in a different direction, and you’ll need to be adaptable.
 Do go in with an interpretation and be prepared to change it.

-Since Covid, sides are sometimes filmed at home for the initial stage of the audition.
+For the initial stage of an audition, you may be asked to perform your sides as a self-tape filmed at home.
 Alice Currey, agent and founder of AK Agents, shines a light on how to prepare for this, “being fluent in technology for the quality of the self-taping process is an absolute must.
 Phones have good cameras and taping has been the norm for some time, so what is expected of actors are quality tapes.
-Ensure that noise and other distractions are at a minimum, sound is clear, the lighting is good, and you film in a mid-shot with a plain wall - we prefer a grey or a blue rather than white.
+Ensure that noise and other distractions are at a minimum, the sound is clear, the lighting is good, and you film in a mid-shot with a plain wall - we prefer a grey or a blue rather than white.
 If the casting director hasn’t specifically requested just one take, include two or three options with different interpretations to show your range.”

 How to successfully prepare sides varies depending on the performer and audition but be honest with yourself about what you need to do to excel.
 Prioritise the work that’s going to benefit your audition performance the most.

-Hopefully these tips will help you feel prepared and ready to nail that audition!
-We have lots more audition advice and do's and don'ts of auditions and even pre-audition meditations available for you to read on the Spotlight website.
+Hopefully, these tips will help you feel prepared and ready to nail that audition!
+We have lots more audition advice including the do's and don'ts of auditions and even a pre-audition meditation to help you get in the right headspace.